Comment on Charlie Price on ‘Would Attempts to Increase Saving Damage Recovery?’

-Charlie Price argued: “… you can’t create investment by saving.
+Charlie Price argues: “… you can’t create investment by saving.
 In fact, attempts at saving will reduce investment.”

 Keynes argued: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.”
 (GT, p.
 63).

-Here is the short proof that economists are to this day too stupid for the elementary mathematics that underlies macroeconomics.
+Here is the short proof that economists are to this day too stupid to put 2 and 2 together.

 (i) The elementary production-consumption economy is given by three macroeconomic axioms: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 (ii) The focus is here on the nominal/monetary balances.
 For the time being, real balances are excluded, i.e. X=O.

 (iii) The monetary profit of the business sector is defined as Q≡C−Yw,